Vyral/shawn-lepp-recruiting/_drafts/meet-our-newest-agent-john-russell.md

 {% include youtube.html %}

+<center><em>I’m excited to introduce you to our newest agent, John Russell.</em></center>

-John Russel is the newest agent on the Shawn Lepp Group, and we’re excited to have him sit down for a quick interview today so you can get to know him a little.
+<br>John Russel is the newest agent on the Shawn Lepp Group, and we’re excited to have him sit down for a quick interview today so you can get to know him a little.
 John has gotten off to a great start with us in the month he’s been here, and we’re excited to watch him grow in his career.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch it in its entirety or use these timestamps to browse specific points at your leisure:**